arulalant/txt2unicode/README.md

 txt2unicode
 ===========
-Tamil Text Encode to Unicode Converter
+Tamil Text Encode to Unicode Converter.

+Don't you know what is your text encode ?
+Don't worry.
+This `txt2unicode` will find it & convert to unicode for you :-)

 Available Tamil Encode Converters